 Marlon ST - Multiwall Polycarbonate Sheet

-Marlon ST multiwall polycarbonate sheet is a lightweight insulating glazing material manufactured from damage resistant polycarbonate.
+Marlon ST polycarbonate sheet is a lightweight insulating glazing material manufactured from damage resistant polycarbonate.
 Co-extruded UV protection provides resistance against the effects of UV weathering.
-Marlon ST multiwall sheets are available in a range of thicknesses, structures and options for a wide range of roofing, cladding and glazing applications.
-You can find the profile you need with our useful Profile Finder tool.
+Marlon ST polycarbonate sheets are available in a range of thicknesses, structures and options for a wide range of roofing, cladding and glazing applications.

 Marlon ST is also available in Marlon BioPlus, the ideal choice for projects that aim to deliver the highest standards in sustainability, allowing companies to demonstrate they are at the forefront of the low carbon circular economy.

 Marlon BioPlus is made with a bio-circular attributed resin in which 89% of the fossil based raw material has been replaced by renewable hydrocarbons e.g. from used cooking oil, which dramatically reduces the impact of the finished polycarbonate sheet on the environment, whilst maintaining the same material properties and ease of processing.

 - Light weight yet rigid and structurally strong

 - Thermally insulating multiwall structure

 - Options for maximum light transmission or solar control

 - Extensive range of structures and thicknesses

 - Rooflights and vertical glazing

 - Conservatories and greenhouses